Amerika Haus Berlin: The Amerika Haus before the construction of the Berlin Wall

-In 1946, the year it began as a library on Kleiststraße, the institution attracted around 6,000 visitors.
+In 1946, the year Amerika Haus Berlin began as a library on Kleiststraße, the institution attracted around 6,000 visitors.
 This number grew to 68,000 in 1947, 207,000 in 1948, and 609,000 in 1949.
 By 1954 the institution was attracting almost 2 million annual visitors, with up to 2,000 book loans taking place each day.

-In 1957, the institution moved from its location close to Nollendorfplatz to a new purpose-built location on Hardenburgstraße, its current site near the Berlin Zoologischer Garten railway station and the Kurfürstendamm.
+In 1957, the institution moved from its location close to Nollendorfplatz to a new purpose-built location on Hardenbergstraße, its current site near the Berlin Zoologischer Garten railway station and the Kurfürstendamm.
 The new structure was completed with two stories, and had a modern look.
 The architect was Bruno Grimmek.
 There was a small yard around its front and space on either side, which made it stand out in the heavily built up commercial area surrounding it.
 On the front side of the structure were huge block letters, spelling out Amerika Haus, in sky blue.
 The official opening ceremony met with great acclaim, especially since the new building was better equipped to serve the various functions required of the institution.
 The library contained around 50,000 English and German books, 150 periodicals, a photo archive with 12,000 photos depicting aspects of American life, and a music section with a sheet music archive and listening stations for record collections.
 The lecture program consisted of around 50 to 75 lectures per year.
 In addition to prestigious scientists, many other famous personalities visited the building, including politicians Ernst Lemme and Willy Brandt, journalists Thilo Koch and Peter von Zahn, composers Darius Milhaud and Alexander Tcherepnin, the actor Sidney Poitier, and the writer Thornton Wilder.

 The television evenings and feature film screenings were also further developed in the new building.
 More film screenings, workshops, theatre and dance performances, and music concerts were planned for the visitors from the East.
 In the vestibule and the upper floor there was space set aside for art and information exhibitions.
 Works from Lyonel Feininger (1962), Frank Lloyd Wright (1964), Robert Rauschenberg (1965), and a group of Native American artists (1964 and 1966) were displayed in addition to the exhibitions on the history and tradition of the US Army (1964) and the lunar photos taken by one of the space probes (1965).